sn6t/sn6t/README.md

 - 👋 Hi, I’m @sn6t, Hiroshi Tomioka.
-- 📘 I'm one of the autohors of an AZ-900 certification textbook: https://www.sbcr.jp/product/4815610869/
+- 📘 I'm one of the authors of an AZ-900 certification textbook: https://www.sbcr.jp/product/4815610869/
 - 🌱 I’m currently learning computer science at University of the People.
 - 📫 You can reach me via LinkedIn: https://www.linkedin.com/in/tomioka/